-How many kids does Andy Murray have and who is his wife are the questions likely on many tennis fans’ minds now that the Scottish tennis ace is playing in the Australian Open 2023.
+How many kids does Andy Murray have is the question being asked by many tennis fans now that the Scottish tennis ace has returned to Wimbledon.

-Once world number one, Andy Murray remains a formidable opponent to face on the court - as Australian player Alex de Minaur knows all-too well after being beaten by him in the lead up to this year’s Australian Open.
+Once world number one, Andy Murray remains a formidable opponent to face on the court - as French player Arthur Cazaux knows all-too well after being beaten by him at the Nottingham Tennis Centre in the leadup to Wimbledon 2023.

 How many kids does Andy Murray have?

-Last year Andy became a dad to his fourth child, who was born in March during lockdown.
-As a result of the new arrival, he decided to pull out of the ATP Tour event in Dubai so he could stay at home with his newborn baby.
+In March 2021, Andy Murray decided to pull out of the ATP Tour event in Dubai after the arrival of his fourth child, so he could stay at home with his newborn baby.
 The arrival of his and Kim's fourth child was kept under wraps and the couple has generally preferred to keep all of their children out of the media spotlight.

 However, that doesn't mean proud dad Andy hasn't ever opened up about his kids.
-Opening up about their busy home life with Kim, Sophia, Edie, Teddy and their youngest child, Andy told ITV daytime star Alison Hammond that he loves their everyday family routine.
+Speaking about his busy home life with wife Kim and their children, Andy told ITV daytime star Alison Hammond that he loves their everyday family routine.

 He went on to reveal more about his eldest child, Sophia, who it seems is already following in her famous father's footsteps with a love of tennis.